Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Fold-change and -statistic: signal and signal-to-noise ratio

-Fold change (FC) and $t$-statistic seem to be two very different quantities: one is intuitive and a straightforward measure of differences, another is rooted deeply in field of statistics.
+Fold-change (FC) and $t$-statistic seem to be two very different quantities: one is intuitive and a straightforward measure of differences, another is rooted deeply in the field of statistics.
 However, with logarithm transformation there is a relationship between the two.

 The need for logarithmic transformation can be illustrated by Fig.\ref{fig1}.
-Fig.\ref{fig1} shows the three histograms of fluorescence-light intensity $E$ of a microarray experiment which is indicative of the number of mRNA copies hybridized to the probe, thus a measure of mRNA expression level: (A) in regular scale, (B) in log-transformed $x$-axis scale, and (C) of $\log(E)$ itself.
+Fig.\ref{fig1} shows the three histograms of fluorescence-light intensity $E$ of a microarray experiment which is indicative of the number of mRNA copies hybridized to the probe, thus a measure of mRNA expression level: (A) in regular scale, (B) in log-transformed $x$-axis scale, and (C) of $\log_{10}(E)$ itself.
 Without the logarithmic transformation, the distribution of $E$ is very long-tailed, and very skewed (asymmetric).
-With the log transformation (or other similar transformations), even though the distribution is still not a perfect normal distribution, it is much more normal-like.
+With the log transformation (or other similar transformations in a recognition that log transformation cannot handle zero level \citep{ohara}), even though the distribution is still not a perfect normal distribution, it is much more ``normal-like".

 There are other advantages of a log transformation, e.g. variance is more stablized and does not tend to increase with the mean; it is consistent with a psycho-physics law relating human sensation to the logarithm of the stimulus level \citep{fechner}.
-Note that in a future technology where the number of copies of mRNA can be read directly without fluorescence light intensity as the intermediate \citep{geiss,robinson}, the role of log transformation might be reconsidered.
-However, the decision on whether to log transform or not is still based on the histogram of $E$ vs. that of $\log(E)$.
+Note that for non-fluorescence-light-density-based technologies for measuring expression level, such as digital expression and RNA-seq \citep{auer} we lose this ground for justifying log-transformation.
+The decision on whether to use a transformation to become a normal distribution, or whether to model the data by another distribution completely, such as the Poisson distribution, is empirically based on the histogram of the data \citep{robinson,oshlack,deseq,bayseq,degseq,cumbie,lee11,chen11,tarazona,witten11,kvam,jli12}.
+However, we also notice that Poisson distribution is approximately a normal distribution when its mean is large.